 This course focuses on the further evolution of the DNP project proposal, including developing the project design and data gathering methods needed to identify needs, monitor progress and measure outcomes.
-A change theory will be selected to guide the project implementation methods and will incorporate the use of information technology, interprofessional collaboration, and conflict resolution.
+A change theory will be selected to guide the project implementation methods and will incorporate the use of information technology, inter-professional collaboration, and conflict resolution.
 Appropriate permissions and IRB approvals will be secured in this course.
-Data collection and analysis may begin during this course.
+Data collection and analysis may

-Prerequisite 956; Graduate level course in Statistics
+Prerequisite 956, Graduate level course in Statistics